-Click the Auto Backup tab to display the selections for automatic backup.
-You can start 16 different backup tasks automatically at various times each with individual settings.
+Click the Time schedules button on the control panel to display the settings for time-controlled automatic backups.
+The left window shows a summary of all upcoming backups.
+You can start up to 16 different backup tasks automatically at various times each with individual settings.
 Prior to that, each task must have been configured and saved.